Does UK bioscience course content balance breadth with depth?

 How Student Voice Analytics helps you

-• Analyse student comment trends on breadth and module choice alongside assessment and delivery pain points, with movement over time by cohort, mode and demographics.
+• Track comment trends on breadth and module choice alongside assessment and delivery pain points, with movement over time by cohort, mode and demographics.

-• Drill from institution to school and CAH level to see how biosciences compares with like‑for‑like peers, and surface where breadth is praised but assessment needs work.
+• Benchmark biosciences against like-for-like peers at institution, school and CAH level, and see where breadth is praised but assessment needs work.

 • Generate concise briefs for programme and module teams showing what changed, for whom, and where to act next, ready for Boards of Study, Annual Programme Reviews and student-staff committees.